Jhuni0123/2017-os-team21/README.md

 | set_weight | 380 |
 | get_weight | 381 |

 (SPECIFICATION MODIFICATION)`set_weight` syscall and `get_weight` syscall are handled by `do_sched_setweight` and `do_sched_getweight` functions in core.c, respectively. `SYSCALL_DEFINE`s also in core.c.
-Specification document dictated system calls be implemented in kernel/sched.c, but the file does not exist and syscalls whose name starts with sched are defined in kernel/sched/core.c.
+Specification document dictated system calls be implemented in `kernel/sched.c`, but the file does not exist and syscalls whose name starts with sched are defined in kernel/sched/core.c.
 So this team decided to put new syscalls into core.c.

 ## struct sched_wrr_entity
 Node of wrr runqueue.
-Included in task_struct.
+Included in `task_struct`.
 ```
 struct sched_wrr_entity
 {